RIAEvangelist/node-dominos-pizza-api/README.md

 ---

-Special thanks to : [@madelinecameron](https://github.com/madelinecameron), a major contributor to this repo.

----

-This work is licenced via the [DBAD Public Licence](http://www.dbad-license.org/).
+This work is licenced via the [MIT Licence](http://www.dbad-license.org/).
 It is a derivative work from Dominos API.

 Install the [Dominos](https://www.npmjs.com/package/dominos) pizza api
 ====

-` npm i dominos ` or ` npm i --save dominos `
+` npm i dominos `

 Contributing
 ====

 1. Pull or Fork code.
-2. from the cloned directory run ` npm install ` (this will install required dependancies, depending on your system may require)
+2. From the cloned directory run ` npm i ` (this will install required dependancies, depending on your system may require)
-3. be awesome!
+3. Be awesome!

 Examples